 The vertical arrangement of the stripes is significant, as it represents the diversity of Chad's regions while emphasizing their unity within one nation.
 The equal width of the stripes symbolizes the equal importance of all regions and peoples within Chad.

-Usage and Significance of the Chadian Flag
+Usage and significance of the Chadian flag

 The flag of Chad holds significant meaning as a national symbol, representing unity, resilience, and cultural pride.
 It is prominently displayed during official ceremonies, national holidays, and international events.
 The flag flies on government buildings, schools, and public institutions, serving as a daily reminder of Chad's identity and values.